 Estimating profitability at a farm level will generally require compilation of basic farm financial records, i.e. daily, weekly, monthly or seasonal transactions in an organized way.
 In general, large commercial farms maintain detailed financial records however, in case of medium farms and small subsistence agriculture, record keeping is seldom practiced and in most of the countries it doesn’t exist at all.

-In case when detailed data are not available at farm level, then estimates will be calculated based on farmer declaration of outputs and inputs quantity and value.
+In case when detailed data are not available at farm level, then estimates will be calculated based on farmer declaration of both outputs and inputs quantities and prices.
 In these cases, depreciation, variation of stocks and taxes may be neglected.
 This is described below as simplified option (1).

-A second simplified option (short questionnaire) is also offered, based on farmer’s declaration of the agricultural holding’s profitability over the last three calendar years.
-It is recommended to use this simplified option only when other options are not feasible.
+A simplified option (2) is also offered, based on farmer’s declaration of the agricultural holding’s profitability over the last three calendar years.
+It is recommended to use this simplified option only when other two options are not feasible.

 Sustainability criteria: